Successful Value Investing Changes Drastically In 2020

 In the chart below, you can observe a comparison of the performance of portfolios created with the 10% cheapest stocks of the S&P 500 (rebalanced each month) based on the book-to-market ratio, P/E ratio and our high-quality value ratio (combination of free cash flow yield and ROIC).
 The year-to-date results are striking:

 - High-quality value index (green): a return of 14.74%, which is even better than the S&P 500 index.
-This is astonishing given the fact that 2020 was the year of big tech stocks which drove up the S&P 500 but were not included in the high-quality value index.
+This is astonishing given the fact that 2020 was THE year of big tech stocks which drove up the S&P 500 but were not included in the high-quality value index.

 - PE index (orange): a return of 7.14%.
 Not bad, but a significant underperformance of "high quality value stocks" by 7.60%.

-- BM index (red) - a return of -7.24%: This confirms the earlier findings that investing in stocks with a high book value underperforms significantly.
+- BM index (red): a return of -7.24%.
+This confirms the earlier findings that investing in stocks with a high book value underperforms significantly.
 We expect that its recent catching up is a death cat bounce based on the vaccine news and see further underperformance over the coming decade.

 (Source: Insider Opportunities Research, data retrieved from Refinitiv)